Call me crazy, but I like to write poetry.

 Cats are a good training ground for poets.
 They are largely indifferent to poetry, like the overwhelming majority of people, but that still makes them a more receptive audience than my wife, who is openly hostile to the stuff.

-Writing poetry for cats is low-level mental stimulation, like doing crossword puzzles or Sudoku, but you make up the problem to be solved, rather than some faceless drone at a newspaper syndicate, so when you’re done you’ve created something.
+Writing poetry for cats is low-level mental stimulation, like doing crossword puzzles or Sudoku, but you make up the problem to be solved, not some faceless drone at a newspaper syndicate, so when you’re done you’ve created something.
 Albeit on a par with a gimp necklace at summer camp.

 It takes very little activity, or inactivity, on the part of my cats to serve as my muse.
 Here’s a cat poem I thought of just last night: